jake-vaughn/jake-vaughn.github.io/_posts/2023-03-29-2023_Moonbeam_Node_Server_Setup_Guide.md

 ![Server Creation 2](/images/MoonbeamNode/createServer2.png)

 Current requirements for a node based on the [moonbeam docs](https://docs.moonbeam.network/node-operators/networks/run-a-node/overview/#requirements) say that we need an 8 Core CPU, 16 GB Ram, and a 1 TB SSD.
 These requirements are a bit over the top as they are intended for Validators/Collators and are future-proof.
 The main minimum specs we need to worry about is storage.
-As of writing this post a Full node on moonbeam currently needs roughly 200 GB of SSD storage (160 GB if you don't need to full block history).
+As of writing this post a Full node on moonbeam currently needs roughly 400 GB of storage.
 This storage requirement will grow with time so keep that in mind.
 For now, we can use the CPX41 option as it meets the requirements, but most importantly the storage.

 > Node: Going under the 8 Core and 16 GB Ram requirements will work fine for a noncritical node and will only result in slower sync time.
 However, it is not recommended for Validators/Collators.